devzendo/transputer-emulator/README.md

 * A Cross Platform system that can run "Hello World" (via my NodeServer (custom protocol) implementation).

 Second release (work in progress):
-* Convert the NodeServer to be IServer compatible, implementing all frame types needed by "Hello World" and eForth.
-Similarly, convert "Hello World" and eForth to be IServer compatible.
+* Converted the NodeServer to be IServer compatible, implementing all frame types needed by "Hello World" and eForth.
+Similarly, converted "Hello World" and eForth to be IServer compatible.
 * IServer is unfinished; it implements the following frame types:
   * Id (Version)
   * Exit